llarkan/DP-060T00A-Migrating-your-Database-to-Cosmos-DB/Labs/Lab 2 - Migrate MongoDB Workloads to Cosmos DB.md

     - Username
     - Primary Password

-3. Return to the Cloud Shell window, and move to the **migration-workshop-apps/MongoDeviceDataCapture/DeviceDataQuery** folder:
+3. Return to the Cloud Shell window (reconnect if the session has timed out), and move to the **migration-workshop-apps/MongoDeviceDataCapture/DeviceDataQuery** folder:

     ```bash
     cd ~/migration-workshop-apps/MongoDeviceDataCapture/DeviceDataQuery